1962

 Wednesday and Thrusday, and stayed in bed through Thursday).

-She shot the whole morning with the children, finished the shots and the close-ups of their conversation next to the pool.
+Monday, May 22, she shot the whole morning with the children, finished the shots and the close-ups of their conversation next to the pool.

-Pat Newcomb, her press agent, called photographer Lawrence Schiller and advised him to come to the studio the following day, when Marilyn had to shoot the pool scene.
+Pat Newcomb, her press agent, called photographer Lawrence Schiller ()and advised him to come to the studio the following day, when Marilyn had to shoot the pool scene.

 Marilyn had agreed the picture session, on condition that she gave her approbation on the published pictures.